Eudora Welty gets first marker on Mississippi writers trail

 Photo: Rogelio V. Solis, AP

+Now, with the dedication of a marker to the late author Eudora Welty, the state is starting a writers trail.

-Gov Phil Bryant and National Endowments for the Humanities Chairman Jon Parrish Peede dedicated the first marker Monday at Welty's Jackson home.
-Also present were relatives of the late Welty.
+Gov. Phil Bryant and National Endowment for the Humanities Chairman Jon Parrish Peede dedicated the first marker Monday at Welty's home in Jackson.
+Some of Welty's relatives also took part in the ceremony.

 Welty was also noted for her photography of rural Mississippi during the Great Depression.

-The writers trail is planned to span notable sites related to authors across Mississippi.
+The writers trail is planned to mark notable sites related to authors across Mississippi.
+The second marker will be for Jesmyn Ward, the two-time National Book Award winner who lives and works in the coastal community of DeLisle.

+"Our state has a rich and evolving literary legacy, which has long been recognized on a national scale," said Malcolm White, executive director of the Mississippi Arts Commission, in a news release.
+"The Mississippi Writers Trail shines a spotlight on the state's many contributors to the canon of American literature in a lasting and interactive way."

+Peede, a native of Brandon, Mississippi, recalled his involvement with the Eudora Welty House as a student and being proud of the endowment's support for the house.
+Peede spoke about the importance of honoring the literary greats.